iloveitaly/terraform-dokku-install/README.md

 OpenTofu/Terraform Module to install Docker, Dokku, and Dokku plugins on a server with SSH access using the official Dokku bootstrap script.

+This pairs really well with this [other dokku terraform module](https://github.com/aaronstillwell/terraform-provider-dokku) which is focused on configuring an already-installed Dokku instance.

 ## Features

 - ✅ Uses official Dokku bootstrap installation method